One big plus with houseplants is they can be enjoyed all year long.

 Singling out a plant can make a visual statement or bring drama to a living room.

-For example, elevating this snake plant in a large pot makes it stand out.
+For example, elevating this snake plant into a large pot makes it stand out.

-When landscaping many plantings are in odd numbers, unless they are “formal” plantings.
-The same goes for plants indoors, group or display in odd numbers, one, three, five or seven.
-Plus, for whatever reason, the odd number creates a more interesting look.
+When landscaping, many plantings are odd numbers unless they are “formal.”
+The same goes for plants indoors, grouped or displayed in odd numbers, one, three, five, or seven.
+Plus, the odd number creates a more interesting look for whatever reason.

 3. Know Your Plants Watering Schedule

 You should learn the needs of your plants and when they require water.
-I have some plants indoors that get watered every week, and others which can go 2-4 weeks between waterings.
+I have some plants indoors that get watered every week and others that can go 2-4 weeks between waterings.

 A well-drained soil works best for most houseplants.
-Make sure there are enough drainage holes in the planters with potting soil or potting mix to prevent over-watering.
+Ensure there are enough drainage holes in the planters with potting soil or potting mix to prevent over-watering.

 Some varieties require more moisture – like the peace lily.
 Watering schedules can also change depending on the mirco-climate in your home.